 We also welcome Volunteers, no longer in school, who want to explore radio or multimedia production.

 Studio 360’s internship is a hands-on experience.
-Interns and volunteers assist in all aspects of producing Studio 360.
-They sit in on editorial meetings, gather research, pitch ideas, collect materials for the website, and perform various tasks involved in running the office.
-Over the course of the term, interns and volunteers learn fundamental radio skills (including audio editing) and will work with staff mentors on producing segments for the show.
+Interns and volunteers sit in on editorial meetings, gather research, pitch ideas, collect materials for the website, and learn a variety of tasks involved in producing a weekly program.
+Over the course of the term, interns and volunteers gain fundamental radio skills (including audio editing) and will assist staff mentors with producing segments for the show.

-There are no specific criteria except a passion for the arts and popular culture, and a fascination with creative radio.
-Study or experience in journalism and/or radio production are valuable, but not required.
-Past interns and volunteers have come from a wide variety of backgrounds, including professionals from other fields making career changes.
+There are no specific criteria except a passion for the arts and popular culture, and a fascination with creative use of media.
+Study or experience in journalism and/or radio production is valuable, but not required.
+Past volunteers have come from a wide variety of backgrounds, including professionals from other fields making career changes.
 In short, we are looking for applicants who are motivated, avid cultural consumers, and who are excited to learn.

 All interns and volunteers must be legally authorized to work in the United States.

-Internship terms last about four months and require at least a 21-hour-per-week commitment for interns (full-time interns are preferred); volunteers are asked to participate for as many hours as they are able.
+Terms last about four months and require at least a 21-hour commitment for interns (full-time interns are preferred); volunteers are asked to participate for as many hours as they are able.
 The internship takes place at WNYC in Lower Manhattan.
 There is a $12 stipend per day.
 Terms coincide with the academic calendar: roughly September-December, January-April, and May-August.